-Continuous monitoring of ammonia, carbon monoxide, nitrogen dioxide and propane in ice rinks.
+Continuous monitoring of Ammonia, Carbon monoxide, Nitrogen dioxide and Propane (or Methane) in ice rinks

-The QCC should be equipped with a top mounted strobe and a manual shut off switch (meets B52 code requirements).
-At specified alarm levels, the ventilation system can be activated as well as any remote devices such as the Remote Strobe / Horn combo (RSH-24VDC).
-The manual shut off switch can be used to shut off the chiller equipment.
+To meet code requirements, the FCS should be equipped with a top mounted strobe and a manual shut off switch.
+At specified alarm levels, the ventilation system can be activated as well as any remote devices such as the Remote Strobe / Horn combo (RSH-24V-R or RSA-24V) and the manual shut off switch can be used to shut off the chiller equipment.